 - General anesthesia is administered via IV and gases are given to put the patient into a deep sleep.

-- Local anesthesia is administered via injection around certain nerves to numb the area desired.
+- Local anesthesia is administered via injection around certain nerves to numb the area.

-Varicose vein surgery that only use local anesthesia includes the following steps:
+Varicose vein surgery that only uses local anesthesia includes the following steps: